 Executive Vice-president, People & Culture and Chief Human Resources Officer

-As a strong champion for TELUS’ commitment to give where we live, Sandy is passionate about her community, and serves as Vice-chair of the TELUS Toronto Community Board.
-She also serves as Honorary Chair of the Princess Margaret Hospital OneWalk to Conquer Cancer.
+Passionate about creating incredible outcomes for team members, customers and our communities, Sandy is a strong voice for TELUS’ community promise to give where we live.
+She serves as Vice-chair of the TELUS Toronto Community Board and as Honorary Chair for the Princess Margaret Hospital OneWalk to Conquer Cancer.